 - Plan for more fabric: It is always a good idea to buy a little more fabric than you actually need.
 A good rule of thumb is to add 10% to 20% to allow for unexpected shrinkage and small errors.
 Always include allowances for hems, seams and repeats!

-- Efficient cutting: When cutting the fabric, try to minimize waste.
+- Efficient cutting: When cutting the fabric, try to minimise waste.
 Clever arrangement of cut pieces can help use fabric more efficiently and reduce waste.

 - Use scraps wisely: Save small scraps of fabric as they can be used in future projects.
 For patchwork, appliqué or small accessories, these scraps can be very useful.